Today I’m testing out the popular RONXS candle lighter to see if it’s worth the accolades it has received from thousands of Amazon users.

 Although most people would not touch the end of a lighter immediately after use, I wanted to see how hot the tip became after several uses.
 It was warm, but not hot – although it probably isn’t advisable to touch an arc lighter immediately after use.
 My reasoning for checking this was for safety reasons – namely if accidental touching immediately after use would be potential for harm.
 Based on my experience, I believe there is not much risk of burns when touching a recently used unit.

 In the end, there is a lot to like about the RONXS lighter.
 It is simple, effective, and inexpensive.
-There are some Amazon comments which express concern about the battery life, which I will continue to monitor over time.
+There are some Amazon comments which express concern about the battery life, but as of this November 2024 update, I have not encountered any issues with the battery life after two years.
 Others have said that it’s not superior to regular lighters in regard to lighting a candle – and I agree to a point.
 Although the process of lighting a candle may not be as quick with this unit, it doesn’t run out of fuel like regular lighters.

 If you’ve used this lighter, tell me what you think in the comments below.